demetrios711/AntFarm/README.md

     * High level overview

 * Functionality and MVP Features
+    * Base Grid Generation
+      * Use can adjust grid size.
     * Cells
        * Cell Types
-         * Still lifes (Cells that do not move
+         - Still lifes (Cells that do not move)
+         - Oscillators (Moving Cells)
     * Generation Parameters
       * Adjustable Base Rules -
          - Any live cell with fewer than two live neighbours dies, as if by underpopulation.